VMSdemo/FitPeriods_LC_predict2020-21/README.md

 --- *Predict_Mort_LC* (in the file Predict-mortality-8.R) for prediction of annual mortality
      for a given prediction period, sex and a country.

 Parameters of the function (see also example with multiple countries below):
-        *PathData* - path to data files ending with "/" *CNTR* - country abbreviation (as in the HMD) *s* - sex 1-f  2-m
+   *PathData* - path to data files ending with "/" , *CNTR* - country abbreviation (as in the HMD),
+   *s* - sex 1-f  2-m,
    *Mortfile* - name of the mortality file 1x1, *Popfile* - name of the population or pop exposure file 1x1, *Yretro1* - first year of the retrospective period, *Yretro2* - last year of the retrospective period, *Ypredict1* - first year of the target period, *Ypredict2* - last year of the target period, *maxAge* - maximal age for prediction and all mortality and life table columns.

 Input Data